 1. Run the following commands to create and open a working copy of the "sldemo_slproject_airframe" example.

-The project example copies files to your temporary folder so that you can edit them and put them under local version control.
+The project example copies files to a new folder so that you can edit them and put them under local version control.

 The Simulink Project Tool opens and loads the project already under version control.